ntoll/ntoll.github.io/posts/aesthetic-approach.md

 Ruskin gave a celebrated definition of two types of beauty.
 The first, which he called "typical" beauty, is easy to understand because it is conventional.
-Typical beauty is the external quality of an object - how it may appear to us through our senses, "whether it occurs in a stone, flower, beast or man".
+Typical beauty is the external quality of an object - how it may appear to us through our senses, _"whether it occurs in a stone, flower, beast or man"_.
 The second, "vital" beauty, is where I find the brain twist.
-For it encompasses the, "felicitous fulfilment of function in living things" and the, "joyful and right exertion of perfect life".
+For it encompasses the, _"felicitous fulfilment of function in living things"_ and the, _"joyful and right exertion of perfect life"_.
 In other words, vital beauty relates to the quality of the expressive, moral and social effects of a work.
-As Ruskin put it, "the art of any country is the exponent of its social and political values".
+As Ruskin put it, _"the art of any country is the exponent of its social and political values"_.

 In _Modern Painters_ Ruskin defended the later paintings of [J.M.W.
 Turner](https://en.wikipedia.org/wiki/J._M._W._Turner) that were
 savaged by art critics of the time.
-Ruskin felt that to perfectly capture a scene with great accuracy (as one may naively suggest a photograph might do) is a fools' game because, "no good work whatever can be perfect, and the demand for perfection is always a sign of a misunderstanding of the ends of art".
+Ruskin felt that to perfectly capture a scene with great accuracy (as one may naively suggest a photograph might do) is a fools' game because, _"no good work whatever can be perfect, and the demand for perfection is always a sign of a misunderstanding of the ends of art"_.
 From Ruskin's perspective, this is because nothing can be completely seen, since the painter always creates via their own limited experience of the
 scene: from their unique (and thus incomplete) point of view.
 In the works of Turner Ruskin found an artist who expressed, through their paintings, a more fundamental way to pay attention to a scene.
 For Ruskin, Turner's focus was not how "real" or "accurate" the painting looked (the "typical") but how he, the painter, sees the more meaningful ("vital") aspects the scene.
 Such vital aspects are expressed through the skillful use of colour, contrasting light and shade, or brush techniques that subtly suggest, rather than accurately capture, the presence of things in the scene.
 Turner's genius is to give a more honest and truthful rendition of a scene _as the artist sees it_, although this actually makes the painting appear more unreal from a "typical" and thus incomplete point of view.

 <figure>
 <img src="/images/turner-slave-ship.jpg" alt="Turner's, The Slave Ship."/>